TheLastCicada/Engineering-Best-Practices/_includes/markdown/Systems.md

 * Upstream caching can be ineffective when using a cookie to uniquely identify each visitor.

 Since WordPress uses cookies to track logged-in state, requests can safely be balanced across multiple servers even for logged-in users.
 For best results in a load balanced environment, find solutions that don't require persistent sessions and load balance requests across all servers without uniquely identifying a user.

+### PHP Sessions

+WordPress does not use PHP sessions, but some plugins do.
+By default, PHP sessions are stored on the local file-system of the webserver, which would cause the website visitor to lose their session as their requests get balanced across multiple webservers.
+A simple solution is to have PHP store sessions in memcached or Redis, which are often already available for caching purposes.
+Memcached and Redis are a resource shared across all webservers and the PHP extensions for memcached and Redis have built in support for PHP session storage.

 ### Shared Storage